AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/06.low-level-settings/docs.en.md

 `pref.vpn.ipv4.force.complex`

-If enabled, when possible VPN will bypass the LAN.
+If enabled, VPN will bypass the LAN when possible.
 However, for complex networks, the LAN is not excluded and connections will be filtered, including local ones.

 `pref.vpn.ipv4.force.default`